 I will eat them with any roast dinner but even the traditionalists will generally make Yorkshire Puddings as an accompaniment to the meat and gravy.
 Some kind of potato usually comes next.
-Roast Potatoes are most common but mash potatoes can happen instead or as well.
+Roast Potatoes are most common but mash potatoes or Rosemary Cubed Potatoes can happen instead or as well.

 And then something leafy and green.
 Savoy cabbage is a particular favourite of mine.
 Simply boiled white cabbage or spring greens come a close second followed by sprouts or kale/cavelo nero.

-You then have extras like stuffing.
+You then have extras like Sausagemeat Stuffing.
 A given for me with pork or chicken but not so much beef.
 If you like it, serve it!
 Cauliflower cheese is another well loved accompaniment.
 And horseradish sauce or mustard is the traditional accompaniment to beef.

 And if you are really northern and British, you’re also going to need a slice of bread and butter to mop up any gravy left on the plate!
 Try it, its great!